Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Henry Cooper retires from boxing after losing his European, Commonwealth and British heavyweight titles to Joe Bugner.

-Horse Racing: Specify wins the Grand National.
+Horse Racing: Specify, ridden by Johnny Cook, wins the Grand National.

 Geoff Lewis becomes the first jockey to achieve the "Epsom treble" by winning the Derby (on Mill Reef), the Coronation Cup and the Oaks (on Altesse Royale).

 Football: Arsenal do the double, finishing the football season as both League Champions and winners of the FA Cup.
+Arsenal secure the championship with a 1-0 win over Spurs and beat Liverpool 2-1 in the FA Cup Final.

-Chelsea win the European Cup Winners' Cup, beating Real Madrid 2:1 in the final.
+Chelsea win the European Cup Winners' Cup, beating Real Madrid 2-1 in the final.

 Tennis: Evonne Goolagong beats the defending Champion, Margaret Court, in the women's singles final at Wimbledon (6-4, 6-1).

-The Men's defending Champion, John Newcombe, beats Stan Smith in five sets to take the men's singles title (6-3, 5-7, 2-6, 6-4, 6-4).
+The men's defending Champion, John Newcombe, beats Stan Smith in five sets to take the men's singles title (6-3, 5-7, 2-6, 6-4, 6-4).

 The British team wins the Admiral's Cup, skippered by Prime Minister Edward Heath aboard the yacht Morning Cloud.